 - Location: (enter the location of the printer here)

-- Print Using: (select the correct printer model here)
+- Print Using: (select the correct printer model here) NOTE: Generic PostScript driver can also be used

 - Click Continue, the printer will be ready.